Reality Era: Other notable occurrences

-At WrestleMania XXX, The Undertaker's undefeated streak of 21 consecutive victories dating back to 1991, would be broken by Brock Lesnar.
+At WrestleMania XXX, The Undertaker's undefeated streak of 21 consecutive victories dating back to 1991 would be broken by Brock Lesnar.
 Lesnar would go on to defeat Cena at SummerSlam to win the WWE World Heavyweight Championship, winning his first WWE title in a decade.
+On the following episode of Raw, Brock Lesnar received a newly designed belt to represent the WWE Championship.

-WCW wrestler Sting, who had previously been dubbed the "greatest wrestler to never wrestle in WWE", made his debut at the 2014 Survivor Series, helping Team Cena defeat Team Authority in a (5 on 5) Elimination Tag Team match and went on to have his first-ever match in WWE at WrestleMania 31 against Triple H in a losing effort.
+WCW wrestler Sting, who had previously been dubbed the "greatest wrestler to never wrestle in WWE," made his debut at the 2014 Survivor Series, helping Team Cena defeat Team Authority in a (5 on 5) Elimination Tag Team match, going on to have his first-ever match in WWE at WrestleMania 31 against Triple H in a losing effort.

 Kevin Owens made his main roster debut at the 2015 Elimination Chamber event defeating top star John Cena in an upset but well-received victory.
-However he lost their rematch at the 2015 Money in the Bank event, however Rolling Stone named it the match of the year.
+However, he lost their rematch at the 2015 Money in the Bank event.
+Despite that Rolling Stone named it the match of the year.

 One of rival wrestling promotion TNA's most popular wrestler AJ Styles made his WWE debut at the 2016 Royal Rumble event in the Royal Rumble match that would be won by Triple H.

 The end of the era

-The Reality Era moved to an end in the lead-up to Payback on May 1, 2016, an event that was being touted as the start of a "New Era".
+The Reality Era moved to an end in the lead-up to Payback on May 1, 2016, an event that was being touted as the start of a "New Era."
 At Payback, The Authority would officially disband as WWE Chairman Vince McMahon announced that Stephanie and Shane McMahon would run Raw jointly.